 In order to delete a data diagram, you must have read/write permission to the parent folder.
-Data diagrams cannot be deleted in the Web Client; they must be deleted in the Excel Client or Windows Client.
+Data diagrams cannot be deleted in the Web Client; they must be deleted in the Desktop Client.

-On the Axiom tab of the Excel Client or Windows Client, in the Administration group, click Manage > Axiom Explorer.
+1. On the Axiom tab, in the Administration group, click Manage > Axiom Explorer.